 What to Bring Plenty of food (see menu) for your family and guests, bedding, towels, pillow, a rope, clothespins, and sheet (to provide privacy in your dorm area), warm clothing, soap, rain-gear, earplugs, indoor and outdoor games, puzzles, kites, Frisbees, bocce ball, ping pong balls, musical instruments, meditation cushions, books, supplies for group activities and whatever else you think would add to your own and others' enjoyment.

 Please note: Firearms And Fireworks Are Prohibited By State Law.

 Pets Must Stay Leashed, Are Not Allowed In Buildings, And Must Sleep In Your Car.

-Directions to Fort Flagler: Olympia to Fort Flagler is 100 miles/two hours' drive.
+Directions to Fort Flagler, 10541 Flagler Rd, Nordland, WA 98358: Olympia to Fort Flagler is 100 miles/two hours' drive.
 Go north on Highway 101 to Quilcene.
 Bear right off 101 on Chimacum road.
 Proceed 18 miles to Hadlock; turn right at the stop sign by the shopping center.
 As you leave Hadlock you'll approach a "Y" in the road (sign for Indian Island and/or Fort Flagler) and you will bear left, cross the bridge and follow the signs to Fort Flagler State Park.
 At the main intersection inside the park, go straight.
-Follow the road past the hostel toward the flagpole; the last barracks you come to, Camp Richmond, are ours in the spring.
+Follow the road past the hostel toward the flagpole; the first barrack, Camp Hoskins, is ours this spring.